ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

  - Don't use guards.
  - Only match on ADTs or GADT.

-Given a simple case expression with n alternatives [A1 ..
-An], with likelihoods [L1 ..
-Ln], Ls = sum [L1 ..
-Ln] GHC will optimize code under the assumption that the chance for each alternative to be taken is L1/Ls.
+Given a simple case expression of n alternatives ``[A1 ..
+An]``, with likelihoods ``[L1 ..
+Ln]`` GHC will optimize code under the assumption that the chance for the i-th alternative to be taken is ``Li / sum [L1 ..
+Ln].``

 In other words alternatives with likelihood zero are assumed to be almost never taken.
 (But still correct IF taken!)
 For alternatives with Li > 0 the likelihood gives the relative frequency of alternatives.

-We give an likelihood by <Pattern> -> <Pragma> <rhs>.
+We give a likelihood by <Pattern> -> <Pragma> <rhs>.
 See example below.

-If a case has no annotations assumptions about likelihoods are up to the implementation.
+If a case has no annotations, assumptions about likelihoods are up to the implementation.
-If a case has alternatives with and without likelihood information the compiler will give a warning and the unannotated alternatives are given an implementation dependent likelihood.
+If a case has alternatives with and without likelihood information then the compiler will give a warning, and the unannotated alternatives are given an implementation dependent likelihood.
-If a case doesn't match all possible constructors the unmachted constructors are assumed to have likelihood zero.
+If a case doesn't match all possible constructors, then the unmatched constructors are assumed to have likelihood zero.

 For reference consider this example: